The Four Stages of Spiritual Growth

 Since there’s neither male nor female in Christ (Galatians 3:28) we can broaden the terms for STAGE TWO, THREE and FOUR as such: children, young people and parents or, better yet, childhood, youth and maturity.
 Let’s fit these into our Four Stages diagram:

 There are some awesome pastors out there, but some are weak (or even counterfeits) in that they encourage the pastoral dependency of STAGE TWO (“children”) and are threatened by those trying to move into the next two stages.
 Instead of thinking in terms of apprehending new disciples — converts — they think in terms of “holding on” to their current fold by intentionally keeping them in the dependent stage of STAGE TWO.
 They don’t want to “lose” them, not realizing that losing them is the best thing for them because they would grow up spiritually, becoming “young men” (STAGE THREE) and “fathers” (STAGE FOUR).
 As a pastor I know puts it: “My job is to become unnecessary in the life of the believer.”

 Print version eBook version

 My Book on the Four Stages

-For fascinating details on this topic be sure to pick up a low-priced copy of my book The Four Stages of Spiritual Growth here (260 pages, $9.95) or pick up the Kindle eBook for only $2.99!
-This book will help you see where you are spiritually and where you need to go.
+For fascinating details on this topic be sure to pick up a low-priced copy of The Four Stages of Spiritual Growth here (260 pages, $9.95) or get the Kindle eBook for only $2.99!
+This book will help you see where you are at spiritually and where you need to go.
 Just as important, it provides the spiritual tools you’ll need to get there!

 comments powered by Disqus